 Resources for Manufacturers

-Manufacturing Workforce Plan 2019-2021 – Led by manufacturers and the needs they identified, we developed a regional workforce development plan.
+Manufacturing Workforce Plan 2019-2021 – Led by manufacturers and the needs they identified, a regional workforce development plan was created.

 Manufacturing Video – Hear from some of Southwest Washington’s leading manufacturers in this four-minute video.

-Manufacturing Survey – In October 2012, manufacturers the Southwest Washington-Portland Metro Area were surveyed about their workforce needs and trends.
+Manufacturing Survey – In October 2012, manufacturers in the region were surveyed about their workforce needs and trends.

 Manufacturing Workforce Plan